 Air raid ???ir???ns were sounded in Tel Aviv at mid-day on Saturday as thousands of?

-Air raid ???ir???ns were sounded in Tel Aviv at mid-day on Saturday as thousands of Israelis were attending their synagogues to celebrate their holiest day of the year, Yom Kippur.
+Background: Air raid ???ir???ns were sounded in Tel Aviv at mid-day on Saturday as thousands of Israelis were attending their synagogues to celebrate their holiest day of the year, Yom Kippur.
 Within minutes the Israelis accused Egyptian and Syrian forces of crossing the ceasefire lines in the Golan Heights and Sinai.

 A second announcement a short time later, said that the Israeli Government was meeting in emergency session, and had heard a report by the Defence Minister Moshe Dayan on Egyptian and Syrian troop concentrations.